djaus2/SoftataDevices/README.md

 ----

-Updared base Arduino Softata code from the GitHub [djaus2/Soft-ata](https://github.com/djaus2/Soft-ata) repository.
+Updated base Arduino Softata code from the GitHub [djaus2/Soft-ata](https://github.com/djaus2/Soft-ata) repository.

 > This is the Arduino code for interacting with devices from a Raspbery Pi Pico W. The top level code that orchestrates the remote interaction with these devices is not included here.
 That remains in the Softa-ata repsository in the Softata sketch there and  is subject to an update for this.
 > Soft-ata/code/***SoftaaConsole2*** app exercises this library.